NYU-ACSys/flows-iris/README.md

-# flows-iris
+# Flows in Iris

-Formalization of the flow framework in Iris
+Formalization of the flow framework in the separation logic Iris.